How long should my air-conditioning system last?

 Typically an air conditioning/heating system will last 10-12 years.
 Beyond that, efficiency steadily declines.
 New, more energy-efficient systems can cut electrical consumption up to 50%, providing substantial savings on your electric or gas bills.
 Maintenance is a must to maximize efficiency and protect your investment.

-My electric and gas bills are high.
-Will a new air-conditioner lower my bills?
+My electric bills are high.
+Will a new air conditioner lower my monthly bill?

 What is SEER?

 This stands for Seasonal Energy Efficiency Ratio.
 The size of an air conditioner is rated in BTU or Tons, however the efficiency is rated in SEER.
 It’s like mpg (miles per gallon) in a car; the higher the mpg (or SEER), the lower the gasoline (electricity) bill.
 The current minimum is 14 SEER for new installations.